On here: a brief and more in depth way to explore ideas and options

-Before going (back) to university, it is worthwhile thinking where it will all lead.
-Of course, you can study for a variety of reasons, but because university in the England at least, if not anywhere else, has become more expensive, most people will think more carefully what benefits a university education will give them.
+Before going to university, it is worthwhile thinking where it will all lead.
+Of course, you can study for a variety of reasons, but as university in the England at least, has become more expensive, most people will think more carefully what benefits a university education will give them.
 Most of the time, this decision will be made in terms of career prospects.

 Explore possibilities not just through introspection, but also through experimentation…